-The Group has a loss after tax of $\in 672,352$ for the financial year ended 31 December 2021 (2020: loss of $\in 350,151$).
-The loss for the year includes a depreciation charge of $\in 1,456,738$ (2020: $\in 1,211,425$), the Group had a profit before depreciation and tax of $\in 795,338$ (2020: $\in 826,465$).
+The Group has a loss after tax of €2,159,816 for the financial year ended 31 December 2022 (2021: loss of €672,352).
+The loss for the year includes a depreciation charge of €1,507,066 (2021: €1,456,738), the Group had a loss before depreciation and tax of €663,954 (2021: profit of €795,338).
 Management have considered whether the going concern assumption is still appropriate and whether there are any material uncertainties that may cast significant doubt on the ability of the Group and Company to continue as a going concern.
-When determining if the going concern assumption is still appropriate the directors have reviewed the Group and Company's cash flow projections and its bank facilities for the next 12 months to April 2023.
+When determining if the going concern assumption is still appropriate the directors have reviewed the Group and Company's cash flow projections, its bank facilities for the next 12 months to April 2024 and the proceeds generated from the issue of shares during the financial year.
 The directors consider that the going concern basis is appropriate given the Group's strong asset base, its ability to manage cash flow including postponing discretionary spending and its committed overdraft facilities.
 The financial statements do not include any adjustments to the carrying amount and classification of assets and liabilities that would arise if the Group and Company were unable to continue as a going concern.